Estate planning for clients with a loan trust in place

 What to do for clients with a loan trust in place?

 With a loan trust, any investment growth on the capital lent to the trust will be expected to fall outside the client’s estate for inheritance tax purposes.
-However, the amount of the original loan remains subject to inheritance tax when the client dies.

 This example explains why investments that qualify for Business Relief (BR) may be interesting to clients who set up a loan trust years ago.